RememberOfLife/mirabel/README.md

   * ==> history manager only sets guithread state, engine still calcs on the newest one, guithread events for new game moves get applied to the newest state (not shown), history manager has option to distribute viewing state to engine and network
 * design networking structure for offline/online server play
   * SDL_net for tcp connections
+* is the server a separate executable to the client?
+  * would enable building and using the server with just surena as a dependency
 * where to store state info for things like:
   * engine uci opts
   * engine best moves and other infor like nps etc..